-Don’t miss the film “Redbelt.”
+Don’t miss “Redbelt”.
 But, when you sit down in the theater, make sure you have a good seat belt (regardless of the color).

-This is another David Mamet film that will excite you and put your nerves on edge for the entire time.
+“Redbelt” is another David Mamet film that will excite and put you on the edge the entire time.

-Granted, you have to like the Mamet style of filmmaking, and in this instance, you have to have some interest in the philosophy of martial arts.
-The emphasis on the struggle to maintain its original philosophy is what sets this film apart from other martial arts films.
+Granted, you have to like the Mamet style of film making, and in this instance, you have to have some interest in the philosophy of martial arts.
+The emphasis on maintaining martial art’s original philosophy is what sets this film apart from others on the same subject.

-Mamet dialogue is very quick, repetitive and raw.
-Transitions between scenes and within scenes are fast.
+Mamet’s dialogue is very quick, repetitive and raw.
+Transitions between and within scenes are fast.
 You have to be very attentive.
-Some filmgoers will remember Mamet’s “House of Games” and “Spanish Prisoner” films.
+Some filmgoers will remember Mamet’s “House of Games” and the “Spanish Prisoner” films.
 He is a very unique filmmaker.

 Turns out that Mamet is something of a martial arts fan and participant, and that is another aspect that makes this film all the more realistic.

-Another unique aspect is the Brazilian/Japanese connection.
-No, not the Japan on its homeland island thousands of miles away.
-This refers to the highest concentration of Japanese people outside of Japan itself, that being in Sao Paolo, Brazil.
+The other part is the Brazilian/Japanese connection.
+This refers to the highest concentration of Japanese people outside of Japan itself, Sao Paolo, Brazil.

-“Redbelt” is held together by the amazing performance of Chiwetel Ejiofar, an English actor of African descent who demonstrates a flawless U.S. Californian accent.
+“Redbelt” is held together by the amazing acting performance of Chiwetel Ejiofar, an English actor of African descent who demonstrates a flawless California accent.
 Ejiofar did an incredible performance in “Pretty Dirty Things,” the gripping film about the unlawful international trading in human organs.

 This film will end up within the Academy Awards orbit.
-Just how many it receives will depend on other films.
 No question, Ejiofar will be high on the list.

 Rebecca Pidgeon created the music for the film.
-The score and lyrics are an excellent mix of Brazilian lyrics and music with local sounds of California, the location of the film.
+The score and lyrics are an excellent mix of Brazilian lyrics and music with local sounds of California.
 Pidgeon also sings a couple of songs she wrote, including one with her husband, David Mamet.

 Let the Oscar contest begin.